hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 Hazelcast IMDG 4.0 introduces CP concurrency primitives with respect to the [CAP principle](http://awoc.wolski.fi/dlib/big-data/Brewer_podc_keynote_2000.pdf), i.e., they always maintain [linearizability](https://aphyr.com/posts/313-strong-consistency-models) and prefer consistency to availability during network partitions and client or server failures.

+All data structures within P Subsystem are available through `client.getCPSubsystem()` component of the client.

 Before using Atomic Long, Lock, and Semaphore, CP Subsystem has to be enabled on cluster-side.
 Refer to [CP Subsystem](https://docs.hazelcast.org/docs/latest/manual/html-single/#cp-subsystem) documentation for more information.

 > **NOTE: If you call the `DistributedObject.destroy()` method on a CP data structure, that data structure is terminated on the underlying CP group and cannot be reinitialized until the CP group is force-destroyed on the cluster side.
 For this reason, please make sure that you are completely done with a CP data structure before destroying its proxy.**